Netec-Mx/VSOSS/Prácticas/OS&S Lab 13 - Trabajo con Certificados/main.md

 <img src="./media/image1.png" style="width:6.5in;height:3.49375in"
 alt="A screenshot of a computer Description automatically generated" />

-Utilizar el usuario y contraseña que le proporcione su instructor
+Utilizar el usuario y contraseña que le proporcione su instructor.

-A manera de ejemplo
+A manera de ejemplo:

 > Usuario: `student01a`
 >